Arju2003/BuildingBuddy/README.md

 * **Consistency:** The program will remember the user's last choice of building and floor and last successful search query before they quit or restart.
 * **User-Centered Design:** For example, the POI editor provides default placeholder text and deletes it automatically on user input.
 When the user has input content, auto deletion will not be triggered.
 * **Sustainability:** Users and developers can check if there's a new version available and update their software in one click (or by pressing <code>Ctrl + U</code>).

+## Caveats
+* Depending on the operating system, parts of the interface may have a laggy response to mouse click events, especially when trying to delete an item (confirmation dialog doesn't pop up quickly or at all) or clicking on a POI from a list.
+The user is expected to try again in that case since **the software per se is well-designed**.
+* Make sure you have the permission to write / execute related files when running the program.
+* In Exploration mode, you may see weird-looking icons.
+That's because when a location falling into several categories at the same time, its layer icons are stacked up.
+Try toggling off some layers if that's bothering you.
+* According to the project specifications, **not all labs and classrooms need to be shown in the app**.
+If you see a location missing from the map, it's not an issue with the program.
+The database simply does not include that location, but feel free to add it to the database using Developer Tool.
+* If you see a misidentified location (misplaced icons, wrong room numbers, wrong names, etc.), it's most likely to be typos in the database because our developers edited the json files manually.
+Feel free to correct them using Developer Tool (you can remove it and add it at the correct location with the correct information).
+* Since all functionalities were passed at the Acceptance Testing phase, we are confident in the quality of this app. **Please reach out to us immediately should you come across any critical issues.**

 ## FAQ